trustmary/trustmary-codetest/README.md

 - For a good looking design
 - Show only events that have occured in the last 7 days
 - Tests
 - What would be the next steps?
+How would you ensure your code will continue to work in the future?

 # How to submit